 Other foods and drinks:

-- DO NOT eat desserts that nuts, coconut, or fruits that are not ok to eat.
-Avoid chocolate that is made from cocoa powder.
+- Don't eat desserts that have nuts, coconut, or fruits that are not OK to eat.

 - Make sure you are drinking enough fluids, particularly if you are having diarrhea.

 - Your doctor or dietitian will likely recommend that you also avoid caffeine and alcohol.